The NZ Transport Agency, along with Auckland Transport, is trialling a new radio service for motorists on the move in Auckland.

 *What does subscribing mean?
 Please read our Privacy statement (external link)

-For more details on this trial visit our faq page.
+For more details on this trial visit our Frequently asked questions page.

 We’ve got so much on the go at the moment to help our customers – from shared paths to revamping whole sections of the Auckland transport network.
 Check out a few of our projects that are happening in the same area that the OnRoute FM trial is taking place.